 Krenwinkel was sentenced to death, but that conviction later became live in prison, and she’s been denied parole 17 times as of 2017.

-Squeaky’s real name is Lynette.
+Squeaky’s real name is Lynette, and she does appear (played by Dakota Fanning) in the new film.
 Fromme was not a participant in either the Tate or LaBianca murders and instead took to camping outside the trial so she could be close to Manson.
 She later started writing a book about the Manson family, but it was scrapped when she realized it would be incredibly incriminating (however, the book was then published in 2018 under the title Reflexion).

-Completely unrelated to Manson's schemes, in 1975, Fromme decided she wanted to speak to then-president Jimmy Carter about the California Redwood trees.
+Completely unrelated to Manson's schemes, in 1975, Fromme decided she wanted to speak to then-president Gerald Ford about the California Redwood trees.
 Dressed in a robe and carrying a gun, she approached him and pointed the gun at the president.
 She was immediately restrained by secret service.
-Though she never fired the gun at Carter, and the gun didn’t go off, she was sentenced to life in prison in accordance with a law protecting against assaults on U.S. presidents.
+Though she never fired the gun at Ford, and the gun didn’t go off, she was sentenced to life in prison in accordance with a law protecting against assaults on U.S. presidents.

 While Atkins didn’t participate in every murder committed by the Manson family, she was there for a majority of them.
 She was present for the death of Gary Hinman (Manson wanted some of his money), and later the Tate murders and the deaths of the LaBianca couple.
 Atkins is allegedly the one who wrote “PIG” on the door in Sharon Tate’s blood.